bookofproofs/bookofproofs.github.io/_sources/history/19th-century/segre-corrado.md

 * In 1891 Segre went on an extended tour of Germany visiting the mathematical centres of Göttingen, Frankfurt, Nuremberg, Leipzig and Munich.
 * It is a fascinating article, both for the advice it gives young people and also for the insight it gives us into Segre's thinking about geometrical research.
 * With regard to rigour, Segre recommends the geometer to be as rigorous as he can, and to own up like a man when he makes use of methods of doubtful parentage.
-* In 1893 Segre married Olga Michelli; they had two daughters, Elena and Adriana.
 * Later in his career, Segre took on administrative positions in the university.
 * On the other side, Veronese and Bertini at first, and then Corrado Segre were perfectly aware that not only the geometry of hyperspaces would shed new light on the geometry of curves and surfaces of ordinary space, but also that these latter could be viewed - and this is certainly innovative - as points (defined by a number of parameters) belonging to new algebraic varieties that could not be placed in ordinary space.
 * Segre worked on geometric properties invariant under linear transformations, algebraic curves and ruled surfaces studying transformations already considered by Alexander von Brill, Alfred Clebsch, Paul Gordan and Max Noether.